-Do I have to be elderly, or have Medicare to qualify for services?
+Do I have to be elderly or have Medicare to qualify for services?

-Will my insurance cover home care?
+Will insurance cover my care?

-I thought hospice was only for people who were near death?
+Isn't hospice only for people near death?

 Can I receive hospice care if I live in a nursing home?

 Absolutely.
 Because hospice is a philosophy and not a place, it can be provided in your personal residence, long term care facility, assisted living facility…wherever you call home.
 Our staff can help you navigate the services and coverage available to you.

 How often will a clinician visit me?

 This depends on your specific needs and your insurance coverage.
 Our team members visit you based on an agreed upon schedule, and if you have questions or concerns between visits, our on-call nurses are always available to assist you by phone.

 If you’re unsure whether a service is right for you or how to get started, call us at 603-526-4077 for guidance and information.
 We are happy to help.